AGChad/reVISstudy/public/transit-shape-compare/assets/welcome.md

 # Welcome to the Tutorial

-This study is an example study that a tutorial attendee can use to learn how to use ReVISit.
-The study is designed to be simple and easy to build, and it is intended to be used as a starting point for building your own studies.
-The study walks you through the process of building a study, and it provides examples of how to use ReVISit to create a variety of different types of stimuli and collect data.
+This is a shape association study being conducted for a3 in data visualization.
+The goal of the study is to show the relation between a mode of transit and a shape.
+Each shape can be thought of as a key on a map.